Caboonbah Homestead: History

 The Somerset family occupied their new home in March 1890, and remained there until Katherine's death in 1935.
 HP Somerset died the following year.
 Two of their ten children were born at Caboonbah, and two lie buried on the slope below the front of the house (27.1438°S 152.4933°E).

 During the 1893 Brisbane River floods Henry Somerset was in a unique position at Caboonbah to observe the rapidly rising flood waters and to realise the potential danger to surrounding districts.
 When 36 in of rain fell in the Blackall Ranges in February 1893 and raised the river level to 74 ft 3 in at Caboonbah Homestead, Somerset dispatched a messenger on horseback to Esk to telegraph Brisbane of the impending danger.
 Two weeks later the Brisbane River rose again, and finding the Esk telegraph line down, Somerset rowed across the flooded Brisbane River, two horses swimming in tow, to send a rider across the d'Aguilar Range to Caboolture to telegraph Brisbane.
 The first message was ignored or misinterpreted, but as a result of Somerset's efforts Caboonbah was made Queensland's first flood warning station, with a telegraph line to Cressbrook Station carrying a family-operated Morse for 8? years until a telephone line was installed in the early 1900s.
-The flood warning station was manned by the Somersets for 40 years, 1893–1933, without remuneration.
+The flood warning station was staffed by the Somersets for 40 years, 1893–1933, without remuneration.